KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

-# Minimum Viable Consent Receipt (MVCR) for a Consistent Record of Consent #
+# Minimum Viable Consent Receipt (MVCR): for a Consistent Record of Consent #

 | Document Information  | |
 | ------	| ------	|